digma-ai/digma/README.md

 > ###### **Integrated** *over* external

 Because context switching is already an issue.
-Going back and forth between dashborts and :chart: is guaranteed to slow you down.
+Going back and forth between dashboards and charts is guaranteed to slow you down.
 ## :gear: How does Digma work?

 It is a pipeline.
 A continuous feedback pipeline that injects data from your observability :telescope: sources and generates feedback.